-Eduardo, the young Cuban photographer guiding our merry band of five, is shouting at the sky behind me in Spanish.
-Seconds later a set of keys drop into his hands.
+Eduardo, the young Cuban photographer guiding our merry band of five is shouting at the sky behind me in Spanish.
+Seconds later, a set of keys drop into his hands.
 He smiles.
 “She’s inviting us into her home.
 Do you want to go?”
-I look up but the “she” he speaking of has already disappeared from the balcony at the corner of San Juan and Compostella, where we stood.
-All I knew was that a local was inviting us into her home.
+I look up but the “she” he’s speaking of has already disappeared from the balcony.
+All I know is a local is inviting us into her home.
 How great is that?
 It takes us less than two seconds to say yes before climbing her narrow steps to the third floor.

-I’ve learned in my short time in Cuba that it isn’t unusual for complete strangers to invite you into their homes.
+I’ve learned in my short time in Cuba that it’s not unusual for complete strangers to invite you into their homes.
 The people are gracious and as curious about Americans as we are about them.

 She looks around her apartment and then sheepishly apologizes for its condition.
 My throat clenches.
-I don’t want her to feel embarrassed.
-I am so grateful for the invitation.
-Eduardo soothes her in Spanish while we stand shaking our heads, hoping the gesture would convey our feelings since our words cannot.
+I hate that she feels embarrassed; I am so grateful for the invitation.
+Eduardo soothes her in Spanish while we stand

 Cuba provides free healthcare and education for its citizens—the island’s literacy rate trumps that of the United States—but Havana has been in the grips of a housing crisis for decades.

-When we say our goodbyes, we give her some pesos and thank her for her time and generosity.
+As we say our goodbyes, we give her some money and thank her for her time and generosity.
 I hug her tightly and she responds in kind.
 When we hit the street and look back she is on the balcony, just as she must have been an hour before.
 We wave goodbye.

 As we walk away, she blows us a kiss.

 Taken while an invited guest of the Santa Fe Photographic Workshops’: Seeing Cuba: Discovering the Culture and People of Cuba: Words and sentiment are my own.